CLI Reference

 Example:

-coding-context -a copilot implement-feature
+coding-context -a copilot -w implement-feature

 Note: Task files can override this with an agent field in their frontmatter.